 IRWD maintains an operations communication architecture for internal communications.
-Communication at the dam is facilitated by the on-site dam keeper.
-The dam keeper is able to use a cellular phone, land line telephone, or a computer connected to the internet to communicate with other IRWD personnel and emergency response personnel.
+Operations staff are able to use a cellular phone, land line telephone, or a computer connected to the internet to communicate with other IRWD personnel and emergency response personnel.

 7.13 Public Awareness and Communication